Once you’ve been diagnosed with hypoglycemia, you can still qualify for life insurance, but it will depend on the specifics of your case.

-Those who are denied from traditional coverage because of their hypoglycemia can look into several alternatives, including a guaranteed issue life insurance policy.
+Those who are denied traditional coverage because of their hypoglycemia can look into several alternatives, including a guaranteed issue life insurance policy (discussed below).

-Our goal today is to explain the life insurance process application more in-depth, specifically how it pertains to those with hypoglycemia.
+Our goal here is to explain the life insurance application process in more depth, as it pertains to those with hypoglycemia.

 When the level of sugar (or glucose) in your blood falls too low, a number of serious symptoms present themselves.